julienchurch/EasyCanvas/README.md

 # LightFX

-## A complete mess at the moment.
+## An (unfinished) library for adding HTML5 canvas UI effects

-As it stands, this is a whole bunch of completely unorganized, disparate, and ugly old code that I have to run through and turn into a library.
-Buried somewhere within here, though, are a handful of good image manipulation algorithms I stole.
+Somewhere within this mess of files are some sick UI effects alongside some very efficient image manipulation algorithms I stole.